-Perhaps the most mostly-disregard important passage in the gospel record is found in the Gospel According to Matthew.
+Perhaps the most disregarded important passage in the gospel record is found in the Gospel According to Matthew.

 While trying to enjoy a respite from His missionary work by retiring to a house in the region of Tyre, a Syrophoenician (Gentile) woman approaches and frantically beseeches Jesus to exorcise her daughter who has become “demon-possessed.”

 At first, Jesus ignores her.
-But she is persistent and tenacious—so much so that Jesus’ annoyed disciples ask their “Lord” to send her away.
-It is then that Jesus proclaims, “I was sent only unto the lost sheep of the House of Israel.”
+But she is persistent and tenacious—so much so that Jesus’ annoyed disciples ask Jesus to send her away.
+It is then when Jesus proclaims, “I was sent only unto the lost sheep of the House of Israel.”

 Not surprisingly, much has been made of Jesus’ use of the term “dogs” [i.e., κυναρίοις (kynariois)] here.
 It is a well-known fact that the Israelites often referred to Gentiles as “dogs, κύων (kuón); using the word as a deliberate slur.